 IS FACEBOOK GOING ALL IN ON THE METAVERSE?

 Zuckerberg is going big on what he sees as the next generation of the internet because he thinks it’s going to be a big part of the digital economy.
-He expects people to start seeing Facebook as a metaverse company in coming years rather than a social media company.

 Critics wonder if the potential pivot could be an effort to distract from the company’s crises, including antitrust crackdowns, testimony by whistleblowing former employees and concerns about its handling of misinformation.